 Collective and community initiatives can empower those suffering from the wounds of a violent past to collaborate towards mutual healing, thus creating new possibilities for peace.

-To better understand the significance of these community-rooted collective healing endeavours, the GHFP and the UNESCO Slave Route Project will be hosting a one-day International Symposium, at the Royal Society for the Arts in London.
+To better understand the significance of these community-rooted collective healing endeavours, the GHFP and the UNESCO Slave Route Project hosted a one-day International Symposium, at the Royal Society for the Arts in London.

-The event will bring together practitioners and scholars who have experience and expertise in the field of communal and collective healing of mass traumas, for an intimate dialogue focused around three core questions:
+The event brought together practitioners and scholars who have experiences and expertise in the field of communal and collective healing of mass traumas, for an intimate dialogue focused around three core questions:

-- What are the typical psychological and social symptoms encountered in communities resulting from the experience and legacies of past atrocities?
+What are the typical psychological and social symptoms encountered in communities resulting from the experience and legacies of past atrocities?

-- What might constitute collective healing in these situations?
+What might constitute collective healing in these situations?

-- How do community-based processes and practices contribute to collective healing?
+How do community-based processes and practices contribute to collective healing?
 (And how would the community evaluate collective healing?
 What are the relevant indicators that some healing has taken place?)